keboola/developers-docs/cli/templates/structure/inputs/index.md

 `src` /
 `inputs.jsonnet`.

-User must fill in these inputs before the template is applied.
+Users must fill in these inputs before the template is applied.
-In template [Jsonnet files](/cli/templates/structure/jsonnet-files/) are inputs referenced by the [Input function](/cli/templates/structure/jsonnet-files/#functions),
+In the template [Jsonnet files](/cli/templates/structure/jsonnet-files/), inputs are referenced by the [Input function](/cli/templates/structure/jsonnet-files/#functions).

 ## Definition

 **Structure of the `inputs.jsonnet` file**:
 - `inputs` - array of inputs definitions
     - `id` string - input ID
-      - used in [Jsonnet](/cli/templates/structure/jsonnet-files) function `Input`, e.g. `Input("id")`
+      - used in [Jsonnet](/cli/templates/structure/jsonnet-files) function `Input`, e.g., `Input("id")`
     - `name` string - input name
     - `description` string - input description
     - `type` string - input data type
       - one of `string`, `int`, `double`, `bool`, `string[]`
-    - `kind` string - input visual style, see bellow
+    - `kind` string - input visual style, see bellow.
-    - `default` - default value, must match `type`
+    - `default` - default value, must match `type`.
     - `rules` string - comma separated validation rules, [read more](#rules) about syntax.
     - `showIf` string - condition when the input should be displayed, [read more](#show-if) about syntax.
     - `options` array of options, only for `kind = select/multiselect`